The Layoff Guide

 Common Mistakes to Avoid

-• Not completing required online career workshops
+• Skipping the GDOL-required online career workshops

-• Forgetting to report any earnings
+• Forgetting to report any wages or 1099 income earned during the week

 How Long Does It Take?